Atlanta CV Drum and Bugle Corps

-Atlanta CV (originally known as The Atlanta CorpsVets) is an all-age drum and bugle corps that competes in the Drum Corps Associates circuit.
+Atlanta CV (originally known as The Atlanta CorpsVets) is an all-age drum and bugle corps that competes as an All-Age member of Drum Corps International.
 It was founded in 1997 and is one of two competitive corps in the state of Georgia, alongside Spirit of Atlanta.

 History

 Founding

-The Atlanta CorpsVets started as a simple idea of Robin and Tracey Wofford and Tom and Janet Walsh in conjunction with American Legion Post #1 in the summer of 1997.
-The Woffords attended a senior corps show in Wisconsin and felt the time was right for Atlanta to have its own senior corps.
-Robin and Tracey contacted friends and contacts of their drum corps days and began recruiting at a local drum corps event held at Jacksonville State University.
+The Atlanta CorpsVets was started by Robin and Tracey Wofford and Tom and Janet Walsh in conjunction with American Legion Post #1 in the summer of 1997.

-The first rehearsal of the corps was in January 1998, with basics block rehearsals conducted throughout Piedmont Park.
-The very first performance was at the 1998 St. Patrick's Day Parade in Atlanta.
+The first rehearsal of the corps was in January 1998.
 That summer, the corps boasted a membership of 44 performers and performed exhibitions at a local Drum Corps International competition as well as marched in the WSB-TV Salute 2 America Parade in downtown Atlanta.
-The final performance that inaugural season was at the Drum Corps Associates Championship in Allentown, Pennsylvania where several members represented the corps in the Individual and Ensemble Competition.
+The final performance the inaugural season was at the Drum Corps Associates Championship in Allentown, Pennsylvania where several members represented the corps in the Individual and Ensemble Competition.